-4. Follow through with any and all agreements.
+4. Follow through with any and all agreements you make.

-The fact that they’re agreeing to anything with you right now is a big deal, so you have to treat it that way, even though you shouldn’t necessarily tell them you know that.
+The fact that they’re agreeing to anything with you (or even answering communication at all) right now is a big deal, so you have to treat it that way, even though you should not necessarily tell them you know that.

 5. Don’t try to be their “friend.”

-Being friends with an ex who you want back is never a good idea.
-With an introvert, it’s an even worse idea since they value their alone time so much.
+Being “friends” with an ex who you want back is never a good idea.
+With an introvert, it’s an even worse thing to try since they value their alone time so much.

-I promise you, you don’t have it in you to truly be a good friend to your introvert ex.
-Don’t try to wiggle into their life and get them back by promising friendship and then trying to bait and switch them back into your relationship.
+I promise you, you don’t have it in you to be a truly good friend to your introvert ex.
+Don’t try to wiggle into their life by promising friendship and then try to bait and switch them back into your relationship.

-Since you want the whole enchilada— a romantic relationship— you have to start by knowing what you want and then trying to that (like you are by reading this).
-You can’t go half way or do half measures like offer friendship because you will kill your momentum with them.
+Since you want the whole enchilada— a romantic relationship— you have to start by knowing what you want and then trying to get that (like you are by reading this).
+You can’t go half way or do half measures like offer friendship because you will kill your momentum in getting back together with them.

-An introvert will never forgive you if you toy with their heart by at first wanting to get back together and then change your mind later on.
+An introvert will never forgive you if you toy with their heart and try a grand gesture, announce you want to get back together only to change your mind later on.